July 15 Outage — More Visibility Needed! Office 365 Monitoring

 There are many scenarios in which on-premises components become an important, if not critical, part in the end-to-end user experience of Office 365.
 This would be the case when you use components such as Active Directory Federation Services, Pass-Through Authentication, Exchange Hybrid, etc. When an organization decides to use these services, additional components are deployed on-premises and become the customer’s responsibility.
 In some cases, these components may be new to the environment and not managed to the same standard, or with the same skill, as the existing mature on-premises systems.
 If one of these services fail, the consequences for the service can be substantial.
 For example, when the AD FS infrastructure becomes unavailable, no users will be able to log on to any Office 365 service.

 The same is true for certificates: they are crucial to many solutions like, Exchange or AD FS.
 Although trivial, expiring certificates have caused many issues in the past, even for cloud solution providers like Microsoft.
 Being able to effectively monitor the status of your certificates and when they expire – preferably all in one overview – will help you to avoid expiration and the issues resulting from that.

 These are just a few examples of issues that fall solely within the responsibility of the customer to detect and solve.
 But it doesn’t stop there.
 Often times the responsibility stretches over many other components, some more obvious than others, like basic network connectivity, routing, DNS, and hybrid Exchange functionality or mailflow and free/busy, etc.

-In this post we reported a handful of Office 365 Outages that have happened over the past 18 months.
+In this post we reported a handful of Office 365 outages that have happened over the past 18 months (through February 4, 2021).
 It's important to note that Microsoft does have native tools like the admin center.
-In part 3, we will discuss whats available to IT Pros, discuss the key features and highlight areas of improvement.
+In part 3 of this blog series, we will discuss what's available to IT Pros, discuss the key features and highlight areas of improvement.